jupyterhub/jupyterhub/docs/source/reference/websecurity.md

 This overview also helps you obtain a deeper understanding of how JupyterHub works.

-## Semi-trusted and Untrusted Users
+## Semi-trusted and untrusted users

 JupyterHub is designed to be a _simple multi-user server for modestly sized groups_ of **semi-trusted** users.
 While the design reflects serving semi-trusted users, JupyterHub is not necessarily unsuitable for serving **untrusted** users.

-Using JupyterHub with **untrusted** users entails more work by the administrator.
+Using JupyterHub with **untrusted** users does mean more work by the administrator.
 Much care is required to secure a Hub, with extra caution on protecting users from each other as the Hub is serving untrusted users.